 Anger is usually one of the few emotions that’s actually “acceptable” to show as a man.
 This cuts down the entire range of emotional expression to only those feelings that allow us to stay within the predefined boundaries of masculinity.

-It makes anger and aggression the most accessible feelings, so they can become a default way of expressing yourself.
+Since anger and aggression are the most accessible feelings, they can become a default way of expressing yourself.
 But in reality, they’re only masking the much more complicated, subtle feelings inside of you.

 What Growth Looks Like

-Imagine feeling in control of your emotions instead of them controlling you.
+Imagine feeling in control of your emotions instead of fearing them or trying to conquer them.
 You communicate openly and directly, no longer holding back out of fear of judgment.
-Your relationships improve—not just with your partner, friends, and family, but most importantly with yourself.
+Your relationships improve with your partner, friends, and family, but most importantly, with yourself.

-Therapy makes life clearer.
+Therapy can make life clearer.
 It helps you understand yourself, break unhelpful patterns, and move through the world with more confidence and authenticity.

-We Specialize in Therapy Men’s Issues in NYC and Across New York State
+We Specialize in Therapy for Men’s Issues in NYC and Across New York State

 Our therapists help you address the unique, modern challenges men face today.